tdub0/gp.nvim/README.md

     finish selected code based on comments in it, etc.)
   - custom instructions per repository with `.gp.md` file
     (instruct gpt to generate code using certain libs, packages, conventions and so on)
-- **Speech to text support**
-  - a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
-    (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)
-- **Image generation**
-  - be even less tempted to open the browser with the ability to generate images directly from Neovim

 # Install